Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Mathematical background

 This setup allows us to consider K\"ahler manifolds.
 As already stated, perhaps the best introductory intuition to these is the existence of three compatible structures, the Riemannian, complex and symplectic.
 Starting with a complex manifold equipped with a bilinearly extended Riemannian metric, a natural class of metrics to consider is those that are compatible with $J$.
 We call such a triple $(M, J, g)$ a \emph{Hermitian manifold}.
 A basic and useful fact is the existence of a bijection between $J$-invariant metrics and \emph{Hermitian metrics} on the holomorphic tangent bundle, defined as a smoothly varying choice of sesquilinear form in each fibre.
 This comes naturally from the isomorphism between the real and holomorphic tangent bundles.

 As is often the case in geometry, it is more convenient to study differential rather than bilinear forms.
-This leads to: \begin{defn}[Fundamental 2-form] This is the two-form defined by $\omega(X,Y):=g(JX,Y)$.
-It is a real $(1,1)$-form, as can be checked. \end{defn}
+This leads to: \begin{definition}[Fundamental 2-form]This is the two-form defined by $\omega(X,Y):=g(JX,Y)$.
+It is a real $(1,1)$-form, as can be checked. \end{definition}

 Crucially, the complex structure J, the fundamental 2-form, $J$-invariant Riemannian metric, and Hermitian metric on $T^{1,0}(M)$ all encode the same information.
 If the $J$ is not given, any two of these objects determine the other two.
 Now, we say the $(1,1)$-form $\omega$ is \emph{positive} if the corresponding Hermitian metric is.
 Of course, the corresponding $g$ is then also $J$-invariant and positive-definite.
 We will return to this notion frequently.